25 Coolest Coloring Books Based on Children’s Books

 The Wonderful Wizard of Oz

-This cool Dover book includes the story (shortened) with pictures you can color, too!
+This cool Dover book includes the original children’s story (shortened) with pictures you can color, too!

 The Chronicles of Narnia